 Perhaps Mark Kabloy of the Pittsburgh Tribune Review said it best:

 McLendon may be worth 4M a season to some teams but not Steelers and how they use NT

 Steve McLendon only played in about 1/3 of the Steelers defensive snaps in 2015, as their use of “sub packages” eclipsed their traditional reliance on the standard 3-4 alignment.
 By all accounts, the Steelers were upfront with McLendon about what they were prepared to offer him, and encouraged him to test the market.
 McLendon found a taker in New York.

 - Make no mistake about it, Kevin Colbert, Mike Tomlin, Keith Butler and defensive line coach John Mitchell are taking a real risk in letting Steve McLendon go.

 Daniel McCullers would look to have the first shot at replacing him, and 6’7” and 357 pounds he clearly has the frame clog up the middle.
 But McCullers did make much of a leap between 2014 and 2015 and that leaves the Steelers exposed.

 Moreover, even if McCullers does deliver, the Steelers defensive line depth is thin.
-Cameron Heyward and Stephon Tuitt are as fine a tandem of defensive ends as you’ll ever see in the NFL, but behind them the Steelers essentially have L.T.
+Cam Heyward and Stephon Tuitt are as fine a tandem of defensive ends as you’ll ever see in the NFL, but behind them the Steelers essentially have L.T.
 Walton.
 There had been rumblings that the Steelers were interested in bringing Al Woods back, but Woods will stay in Tennessee.